5Noodle18/CMPE131-HW5-Testing/README.md

 # Homework
 - Name: Bryan D. Morales Sosa
+- STUDENT NOTE (PLEASE README): High Pass requirements say for all tests pass without errors.... but isn't the point of tests to catch errors?
+If I don't write tests that catch errors, I'm neglecting bad inputs, logic errors, etc.
+Did the assignment want me to *patch* the source code to make my tests pass?
+Or write... pass-only tests?
+I kept my failing unit tests on purpose, to show how the pricing.py functions have errors.
+(7 failed, 17 passed in the end).
 ## Question 1) Define the following: Unit, integration and regression tests.
 When you would use each?
 - **Unit test**: A test that aims to evaluate a singular, arbitrarily-defined unit of code (like a method function).
   - *When to Use*: When you create a helper method for a data type, like checkout() for a ShoppingCart Object.
 You would want to check if the shopping cart empties and balance withdrawn from a user.